Updated December 26, 2022

 Immediate gratification is the name of the game when it comes to teaching your toddler to ski.

-As parents who have taught our children to ski (and lived to tell the tale), the most important thing for you to have is an abundance of patience, a sense of humor, and a love of hot cocoa doesn’t hurt either.
+As parents who have taught our children to ski (and lived to tell the tale), the most important thing for you to have is an abundance of patience, a sense of humor, and a love of hot cocoa that doesn’t hurt either.

 If you have any questions about teaching your toddler to ski, don’t hesitate to reach out to a children’s ski instructor.